cyrilli/cyrilli.github.io/index.md

 ## About
-I am a Postdoctoral Associate in the Department of Statistics & Data Science at Yale University, working with Professors Zhuoran Yang and Dirk Bergemann.
-I received my Ph.D. in Computer Science from the University of Virginia, advised by Professor Hongning Wang.
+I’m currently a Postdoctoral Associate in the Department of Statistics and Data Science at Yale University, working with Professors Zhuoran Yang and Dirk Bergemann.
+I completed my Ph.D. in Computer Science at the University of Virginia, where I was advised by Professor Hongning Wang.

 <div class="masthead" style="margin-top: -25px;margin-bottom: -15;"> </div>